Fans Barred From Pakistan World Cup Warm-Up Over Security Fears

-India and Pakistan only play cricket against each other in international tournaments due to longstanding political tensions.
+India and Pakistan are bitter adversaries and only play cricket against each other in international tournaments due to longstanding political tensions.

 Babar Azam's team will take on New Zealand on Friday in the south Indian city of Hyderabad, where large crowds are expected to gather for a Hindu festival.